ai-data-innovators/ChatGPT-for-Salesforce/README.md

 * Configure a Salesforce Connected App
 * Create a Custom GPT in ChatGPT
-* Validate and Optimize Your Integration
+* Validate, Share, and Keep Improving Your GPT

 ### Configure a Salesforce Connected App